lijay20/style-guide/README.md

 # Capstone LLC API Documentation Style Guide

-# Intro
-*This is a style guide for a fake organization: 'Capstone LLC'.
-The general principles can be applied to most API documentation but should be adapted based on your use case and internal style preferences.
-Be sure to compare this style guide with any current marketing style standards and merge, where necessary.*

 This style guide provides guidelines for Capstone, LLC API documentation.

 It includes s list of [words to avoid](#words-to-avoid)